-How to Make Aloe Vera and Lavender Hand Sanitizer
+How to Make DIY Aloe Vera and Lavender Hand Sanitizer

-I wanted to go the no alcohol route and keep cost down while making an effective product I could use on children over the age of 2.
+I wanted to go the no-alcohol route and keep costs down, while making an effective product that I could use on children over the age of two.

 - 4 oz dark glass spray bottle (blue, amber or green)

 - Start by pouring your distilled water about 3/4 of the way up your bottle.

 - Carefully add the lavender and sweet orange essential oils.